ShrutiAppiah/Simulating-an-Economy-ABM/README.md

 Built out of a project for scientifically evaluating an organizational incentive schemes, this simulation demonstrates the behaviour of a decentralized autonmous economy over time.
 The system is akin to those occuring in statistical mechanics and is modelled as a discrete-time Markov chain.

-Read my paper on [Decentralized Organizations as Multi-Agent Systems](https://www.researchgate.net/publication/319875145_Decentralized_Organizations_as_Multi-Agent_Systems_-_A_Complex_Systems_Perspective "Decentralized Organizations as Multi-Agent Systems")
+Read my paper on [Decentralized Organizations as Multi-Agent Systems](https://www.researchgate.net/publication/319875145_Decentralized_Organizations_as_Multi-Agent_Systems_-_A_Complex_Systems_Perspective "Decentralized Organizations as Multi-Agent Systems") (Mar 2017)

 ## Cryptosystems Simulation Workshop